 - My skills and experience boosting students’ self-esteem and confidence.

 - ‘Hidden Curriculum’ again.
 This underpins all lessons and as a teacher I am astutely aware of this and boost confidence and build self-esteem continually.
-We work from a point of dependency to independence, in thought and action.
+We work from a point of dependency to independency, in thought and action.
 I am an expert reader of body language and voice.
 Anxiety needs to be addressed before learning can occur and this is something I am particularly good at.
 Most SEN, if not all SEN children present with anxiety.
 Children with SEMH and if they are being home schooled or tutored have anxiety as the underlying condition; comorbidity.

 - My skills and experience teaching children with ADHD